cm2chamb-test/Bank-of-Quack/README.md

 # Bank of Quack V3 — two-person finance tracker

 A lightweight money tracker for couples built with **React + Vite** on a **Supabase** backend and styled with **shadcn/ui**.
-Track shared expenses, reimbursements and income, see live balances, and keep everything fair-and-square.
+Track shared expenses, reimbursements and income, see live balances, and keep everything fair-and-square...

 ---